 Plan the Perfect Visit

 The summer months are a busy time at the aquarium, so visiting in the spring or fall can be ideal for a truly enjoyable experience.
-Admission is $24.95 for adults, $19.95 for children aged 3-11, and $22.95 for those 62 and older.
-Children two and under get in for free.
+Admission is $29.95 for adults, $24.95 for children aged 3-11, and $24.95 for those 62 and older.
+Children four and under get in for free, but you still need to get them a ticket.
+The aquarium now requires online advance reservations, even if you’re a member, so make sure to book those ahead of time.

 Special Events at the Virginia Aquarium